Sunday, August 27, 2017

 Are You Digitally Exhausted?

 Information overload may be the understatement of this century.
-From the internet to social media, to 24-7 texts, news flashes, and emails on our phones, we are an overwhelmed society.
+We are an overwhelmed society, from the internet to social media to 24-7 texts, news flashes, and emails on our phones.

-As we approach the end of this decade, people are facing this fact and looking for viable solutions that enable them to disconnect for a time.
+As we approach the end of this decade, people face this fact and look for viable solutions that enable them to disconnect for a time.

-With artificial intelligence soon to become the new norm, and augmented reality already in use, the opportunities to disconnect at work and in our daily life activities are very few.
+With artificial intelligence soon to become the new norm and augmented reality already in use, there are few opportunities to disconnect at work and in our daily life activities.

-For this reason a dedicated 'calming space' in the home is more essential than it's ever been.
-The world won't stop just because we want it to and the oft repeated cliché, 'the only thing we can control is ourselves', means more than it ever has.
+For this reason, a dedicated 'calming space' in the home is more essential than it's ever been.
+The world won't stop just because we want it to, and the oft-repeated cliché, 'the only thing we can control is ourselves,' means more than ever.

 Let's Review 5 Ways to Create a Calming Space:

-2. If you can't successfully turn a kids room into a technology free space, then how about including a bed tent or enclosed canopy where the rule is, only non-digital items allowed.
-Tell the kids the space is for story telling, fractured fairy-tale fun and catching up on their day.
-To add interest give it a name as well.
+2. If you can't successfully turn a kid's room into a technology-free space, how about including a bed tent or enclosed canopy where the rule is only non-digital items are allowed.
+Tell the kids the space is for storytelling, fractured fairy-tale fun, and catching up on their day.
+To add interest, give it a name as well.

 3. The most obvious room to convert into a calming space is the master suite.
-If you're disciplined enough to do this, then enhance your design with soft airy drapes, rugs, and bedding and use calming tones and color combinations and don't forget the soothing scented candles.
+If you're disciplined enough to do this, enhance your design with soft, airy drapes, rugs, and bedding, use calming tones and color combinations, and don't forget the soothing scented candles.

 4. Create a sitting room or library that only allows soft music and reading.
 However, permit only vinyl records.
-No other devices permitted.
-Put a fun bucket at the door that says people can't enter the space unless they put their phone in it first.
+No other devices are allowed.
+Put a fun bucket at the door that says people can only enter the space if they put their phone in it first.
 Make a sign that gives rules for entering this tech-free room.

 14 comments: